-However, it's important in such cases to have a loved with you to help you stick it out and to be available to seek medical attention if necessary.
+However, it's important in such cases to have a loved one with you to help you stick it out and to be available to seek medical attention if necessary.

 That being said, if you've decided to detox at home or you've gone through acute withdrawal and are coping with lingering symptoms of detox, there are ways to help ease your symptoms and protect you against relapse.